Scaling with Collapse: Efficient and Predictable Training of LLM Families: Celerity: A compute-efficient model family with collapse

 The collapse reference was also essential for debugging: by running ablations with different batch sizes and measuring divergence from the reference, we confirmed the anomaly arose from a numerical issue in a loss kernel triggered only at specific microbatch sizes.
 After fixing the kernel and restarting from before the divergence, training tracked the reference TLC closely (\cref{fig:hook}).

-\takeaway{Celerity trains models in fixed-TPP bands with common optimal $\tau$.
-This yields collapse across scales, enables principled tuning \& diagnostics, and places the 234-TPP band at the compute-accuracy frontier, while saving $\approx$ 62\% of parameters vs.\ iso-loss compute-optimal.}
+\takeaway{ Celerity trains models in fixed-TPP bands at the optimal $\tau$ for each band.
+This produces collapse across scales, enabling hyperparameter transfer, early detection of training issues, and reliable cross-scale comparisons.
+The 234-TPP band lies on the compute--accuracy frontier while using $\approx$62\% fewer parameters than compute-optimal training at equal loss.}